 In August of 1990, Iraq invaded Kuwait and was overrun by Saddam Hussein’s forces.
 Kuwait needed to galvanise international support in order to defeat this threat, and liberate the country.
-The current Amir, H.H.
+The late Amir, H.H.
 Sheikh Sabah Al-Ahmed Al-Sabah, who was the Minister of Foreign Affairs at the time, called on his diplomats and Kuwait’s citizens to work towards this end.

 Kutayba’s relationships in the United States from myriad businesses, and his close affiliation with the American people put him in a fortunate position to play a pivotal role for his homeland.
 Upon the request and with the blessing of the late Amir, H.H.
 Sheikh Jaber Al-Ahmed Al-Sabah, Kutayba went to work.

 Rising to the challenge, Kutayba helped develop the strategy for gaining United States support in the liberation of Kuwait.
 One such example was connecting Kuwait’s representatives to one of the top public relations firms in the United States.
 Kutayba clearly understood that there would be no U.S. government support – even for a just cause – without the hearts and minds of the American people.
 He convinced others around him to launch an aggressive public relations campaign, appealing to the emotions of the American people.